Aftermath: 36 - Chimes at Midnight (2015)

 “Rock ‘N’ Roll Suicide” becomes “Real Wild Child.”

-“Mmm hmm,” Geislzer says, like Rig 3.5 just spoke to him.
-Like he’s agreeing with something it said.
+“Mmm hmm,” Geislzer says, like Rig 3.5 just spoke to him, like he’s agreeing with something it said.
 Something she said.
-Something she did when she laid down those tracts that he thinks he can optimize.
+Something she did when she laid down those neuromechanical tracts he thinks he can optimize.
 What?
 Lightcap wants to hiss at him.
 But she doesn’t.
 That’s what Serge would advise if he were here.
 Let it ride, Cait, let it ride.
 She can almost hear him in her head.
 “Not bad, Lightcap,” Geiszler says.

 “Yes,” he says, like a Blazingly Arrogant Fuck.
 “The whole thing has been a little more conventional than I really figured you for—”

 Correction.
 He is not Lightcap’s favorite.
-He, in fact, will be lucky to last the week.
-Because there is arrogance and then there is arrogance and while she can tolerate the former, the latter implies blind stupidity and she’s already opened her mouth and started to inhale in preparation of telling him just that when he says:
+He will in fact be lucky to last the week.
+Because there’s arrogance and then there’s arrogance, and while she can tolerate the former, the latter implies blind stupidity and she’s already opened her mouth and started to inhale in preparation of telling him just that when he says:

 “—but Iggy Pop is a nice touch.”

-“—a little bit before my time,” Geiszler says, a jeweler’s screwdriver between his teeth, “a little bit before your time.
-Then again, I’m not sure the musical past really exists.
+“A little before my time,” Geiszler continues, a jeweler’s screwdriver between his teeth, “a little bit before your time, but, I’m not sure the musical past really exists.
 There are things that are new, and things that aren’t new.
 We’re moving toward a two category system.
-Mozart and Nirvana and everything else that’s been digitally shelved, and then the stuff transitioning from brain to live to shelf.
+Mozart and Nirvana and everything else that’s been digitally shelved, and then the stuff transitioning from brain to life to shelf.
 That’s all there will ever be anymore.
-Iggy Pop though.
+Iggy Pop, though.
 Ten out of ten.
 I love that guy.
 I love to love that guy.”

 Correction.
 He is Lightcap’s favorite.
 But he’s also a pretentious snot.

-She feels an inappropriately powerful wave of disappointment.
-Which is stupid.
+She feels a powerful wave of disappointment, which is stupid.
 The guy’s a Rivers Cuomoesque Hipster Nerd.
 It’s probably the pinnacle of his cultural achievement to be able to recognize Iggy Pop.
 Lightcap sighs.
 One can’t have everything.
 She hooks the wrench onto the bolt above her and cranks it around.

-“Shut up,” Lightcap says, the panel nearly free.
+“Shut up.”
+Lightcap nearly has the panel free.
 “This band is awesome.
 I doubt you’ve even heard of any of the bands I listen to.
 I’m sure your musical taste peaks and dies at Green Day.”
 That assessment is probably technically unfair, and also definitely belied by the appreciation for Iggy Pop the guy just now expressed, but Lightcap has her own front to establish and maintain.
 There’s no way this asshole’s musical taste is better than hers.
 She found this band.

-“I am—” Geiszler says, dry as somebody’s celebratory champagne, “actually embarrassed for you right now, Lightcap.
+“I am,” Geiszler begins, dry as somebody’s celebratory champagne, “actually embarrassed for you right now, Lightcap.
 Do you have any idea who fronted this band?”

 “Do you?”
 She levers herself up on one elbow, unable to hide the interest in her voice, barely able to stop the waterfall of the story, the shitty computer that had been Jasper’s, the CD she’d found, the ways and years she’d searched—

-“Yes,” Geiszler says, inexplicably exasperated, still not looking at her.
-“Normally, I wouldn’t do this but you deserve it.
+Yes.”
+Geiszler, exasperated, doesn’t look away from the applied neuromechanics he’s wrist-deep in.
+“Normally I wouldn’t do this, but you deserve it.
 Green Day.
 Is that supposed to be an insult?
 I happen to like Green Day, okay?
 Let’s just leave pop punk out of this.”

 “Nooooo,” she breathes.